matheusmaiagyn/candlespace/README.md

 The Vite dev server proxies `/api` and `/health` requests to the backend for local development.
 Deployments can use the `VITE_API_URL` environment variable to point to the API base URL.

 ## Features
-- Product catalog with imagery, pricing, and fragrance notes
+- Product catalog with imagery, pricing, fragrance notes, and filtering by search or category
 - Add/remove items from a shopping cart with quantity updates and subtotaling
 - Checkout form for customer details, optional gift note, and order submission
 - Order confirmation card with delivery estimate